Understanding How We Disconnect From Reality

 Reach out to trusted colleagues, friends, or a mental health professional for support.
 Talking about your feelings and experiences can provide valuable perspective and foster a sense of connection.

-Take advantage of resources provided by Panda, such as digital group sessions and content about mental health.
+Take advantage of resources provided by October, such as digital group sessions and content about mental health.
 These resources can offer valuable insights and strategies for managing self-esteem stress in the workplace.

 Prioritize self-care by engaging in activities that bring you joy and relaxation.
 Whether it's taking a walk in nature, practicing yoga, or indulging in a favorite hobby, self-care can significantly improve self-esteem and reduce stress.